scionproto/scion/doc/dev/design/routerPerfModel.md

 with known C and coremark, we can find this number and use it to predict the performance of the same code on any other platform with known C and coremark.

+### The influence of caches and TLBs

+Efforts to improve the precision of the mmbm benchmark (which attempts to measure `$C$` showed that trying to model the behavior of caches and TLBs is extremely challenging.
+For example:

+* The cache and TLB benefits do not disappear as the working set exceeds the cache/TLB size.
+Nor are those benefits fully realized while the working set remains within the cache size.
+The precise behavior varies by CPU model.
+* Page table walks polute the cache for some CPU models, but others have a hidden cache exclusiveley for page table entries.
+* Copying many 1 byte packets within a 128 pages arena takes consistently more time than within an 8192 pages arena in at least one CPU model.
+The reason for this remains a mystery.

+Multiway associative caches, combined with mostly secret replacement policies, undocumented caches, and intractable activity by the OS and the Go runtime make it extremely challenging to predict how a given workload (even a synthetic one) will perform on a given CPU.
+So far, this has not been achieved.

+As a distant second best, the mmbm benchmark only measures the copy speed in a handful of cases.
+For the purpose of modeling we use one case that is modeled after what the reference router does under benchmark.
+It is expected to cause non-temporal TLB access but a 100% hit rate on the L2 data cache, but that is not reflected reliably in the router's benchmark results.

+By relying on these simple macroscopic metric and by tuning empirical parameters, we may be able to better approximate a cross-hardware router performance index.
+To that end we need to find or tune two additional parameters M and N such that:

+`$I = (1 / coremark + M * (8 \times L / C) + N) / pbm(L)$`

+M represents the proportion in wich memory performance and arithmetic performance contribute to throughput.
+Such a ratio needs to exist for a translatable performance index.

+N represents a fixed hardware-dependent per-packet cost that, judging by the above results the model has failed to anticipate.
+We could speculate that this cost is related to interacting with network interfaces.
+If that is the case, a measure of it needs to be incorporated in our suite of microbenchmarks.

+Given a known N for three different systems, we could probably infer M. However, N is a property of each platform.
+It has to be measured.

 ## Inferred router performance index

 The performance index has to be such that pbm(L) is equal to bm(L) as observed in at least two experiments.